HGU-55 / EEU-2/P

 A later version of those “one-time use” kind of gear was designated EEU-2A/P, the difference between them being that the latter remains in the dark condition less time compared to the EEU-2/P before starting to reopen.

-In some cases, as a supplemental precautionary measure, in order to overcome a possible anti-flash goggles system failure, pilots were asked to wear a “Pirate eyepatch” in order to save at least one eye from blindness.
+In some cases, as a supplemental precautionary measure, in order to overcome a possible anti-flash goggles system failure, pilots asked to wear a “Pirate eyepatch” in order to save at least one eye from blindness.

 THE SWISS NUKE and THE EEU-2/P EVALUATION

 In 1945, less than two weeks after the nuclear bombings of Hiroshima and Nagasaki, the Swiss Government Landesverteidigungskommission (Homeland Defence Commission) started studying the possibility of building nuclear weapons for the defence of Switzerland.